 - How Having a “Good Enough” Attitude Can Save You Money

 - Save Money By Buying Replacement Parts On Amazon

-Taking care of your items makes them last longer and that of course means you don’t have to buy replacements as often saving you money.
+Taking care of your items makes them last longer and that, of course, means you don’t have to buy replacements as often saving you money.

-I have created a 2 page checklist to help you toss clutter and gain cash through your next yard sale.
+I have created a 2-page checklist to help you toss clutter and gain cash through your next yard sale.

 Need a tent for an upcoming camping trip, sell your clutter and not only clean your home but get the tent you want paid for.
-What ever it is you need to pay for selling things you no longer need is a great way to help soften the blow that the purchase has to your budget.
+Whatever it is you need to pay for selling things you no longer need is a great way to help soften the blow that the purchase has to your budget.

 10. Use Point Reward Programs To Earn Gift Cards

 The top 3 point programs I recommend.
 These programs offer several simple ways to earn points, low cash out values and they deliver the gift cards you earn promptly.